 PITA INDIANS.
 This presumably Coahuiltecan group is poorly documented and is known only from mission records of northeastern Mexico and Texas.
 Some Pita Indians took up residence at Nuestra Señora de los Dolores de la Punta Mission, near modern Lampazos in northern Nuevo León, where they were reported in 1727.
 The Pitas were also represented at San Antonio de Valero Mission at present San Antonio, established in 1718, as well as at San Juan Bautista Mission near the site of present-day Guerrero in northeastern Coahuila, where a few Pitas were recorded as late as 1783.
 It seems likely that the Pita Indians were the same people as the Pitalac Indians, who originally lived along the Rio Grande in the area of modern Laredo, Texas.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "PITA INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmp75.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "PITA INDIANS," accessed July 08, 2020, http://www.tshaonline.org/handbook/online/articles/bmp75.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.